dvdsmpsn/homebrew-tap/README.md

 ## Contributing Formulae

-If you're an Atlassian, go to town -- just make sure you follow the [Formula Cookbook](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook).
+Submit a pull request (just make sure you follow the [Formula Cookbook](https://github.com/mxcl/homebrew/wiki/Formula-Cookbook)) or create an issue.